-On a separate ballot, PRSS representatives ratified the Board's election of Josh Kubasta and Loretta Rucker to three-year terms as Non-Board Distribution/Interconnection Committee members beginning in November 2019.
+On a separate ballot, PRSS representatives ratified the Board's election of Mollie Kabler to a three-year term as a Non-Board Distribution/Interconnection Committee member beginning in November 2020.

 NPR's 23-member Board of Directors is comprised of 12 Member Directors who are managers of NPR Member stations and are elected to the Board by their fellow Member stations, 9 Public Directors who are prominent members of the public selected by the Board and confirmed by NPR Member stations, the NPR Foundation Chair, and the NPR President & CEO.